-The council defines affordable housing and associated terms as according to the National Planning Policy Framework (NPPF) Annex 2: Glossary
+We define affordable housing and associated terms in line with the National Planning Policy Framework (NPPF) Annex 2: Glossary

-For further information about the council’s strategy for affordable housing, please refer to our latest Housing and Homelessness strategy 2012-17.
+For further information about our strategy for affordable housing, please refer to our latest Housing and homelessness strategy 2018 - 23.